groussea/opyflow/ReadMe.md

 ﻿
-## About
+# About

-OpyFlow : Python package for Optical FLow measurements.
+OpyFlow : Python package for Optical Flow measurements.

-It is based on openCV and VTK libraries to detect good features to track, calculate the optical flow by Lukas Kanade method and interpolate them on a mesh (see explanation below).
-The package contains also some rendering tools built with matplotlib tecplot, vtk, hdf5 readers and writers.
+This package is based on openCV and VTK libraries to detect good features to track, calculate the optical flow by Lukas Kanade method and interpolate them on a mesh (see explanation below).
+The package contains also some rendering tools built with matplotlib.
+Velocities can be exported with tecplot, vtk, hdf5 writers.
-For flow calculations, it is mainly inspired on the openCV python sample lktrack.py.
+For flow calculations, the process is mainly inspired on the openCV python sample lktrack.py.

 Author: Gauthier Rousseau

 This package has been developed in the course of my PhD at EPFL to study [Turbulent flows over rough permeable beds](https://infoscience.epfl.ch/record/264790/files/EPFL_TH9327.pdf).
-Outputs are visible in the manuscript and also on this [Video](https://www.youtube.com/watch?v=JmwE-kL0kTk) where videos and paraview animations have been rendered thanks to opyf outputs.
+Outputs are visible in the manuscript as well as in this [Video](https://www.youtube.com/watch?v=JmwE-kL0kTk) where paraview animations have been rendered thanks to opyf outputs.

-corresponding e-mail : gauthier.rousseau@gmail.com
+Corresponding e-mail : gauthier.rousseau@gmail.com

-"""

 ## Quick start